The OCELL team wishes all partners and customers a tree-rific holiday season and a Happy New Year! 🎄

 Scientific

-Our climate projects were developed with chairs from the Technical University (TU) Munich as well as the Weihenstephan-Triesdorf University of Applied Sciences (HWST) and were verified by renowned auditors.
+Our climate projects were developed with chairs from the Technical University (TU) Munich, the Weihenstephan-Triesdorf University of Applied Sciences (HWST) as well as the Waldklimarat.

 Our project partners commit to increasing carbon storage in their forests and promoting biodiversity for a minimum of ten years.
 The project can be extended beyond this period.
 To ensure a lasting impact for a minimum of 30 years, only the additional carbon stored in wood, that is subsequently converted into timber products with a minimum shelf life of 30 years, is eligible for certification.
 According to calculations by the Intergovernmental Panel on Climate Change (IPCC), the combination of increased carbon storage and subsequent sequestration in durable wood products means that each ton of carbon removed from the atmosphere in this way will take more than 100 years to fully decay.
 Additionally, the use of sustainably produced wood-based materials (e.g., in construction) significantly reduces the consumption of CO2-intensive raw materials (e.g., cement).
 This substitution performance is not credited to the project.
 Nonetheless, it represents an important climate benefit, being a valuable side effect of healthy and sustainably managed forests.